 1.1 Open DotActiv and click on the ‘Ranging’ tab.

 - Active means the product is actively being sold in store, there is stock either in the warehouse, store or both and more orders will be placed for this product in the foreseeable future.

 - Discontinued means the product is not being ordered again from the supplier, but in most cases, it should stay on the planogram until stock runs out.
 (Always confirm with the buyer first)

 - Suspended means the product is suspended by the supplier and will not be produced again.

-1.2 Click the Maintenance button, and select ‘Open Existing’ from the drop-down menu.
+1.2 Click the ‘Optimizer’ or ‘Maintenance’ button, and select ‘Open Existing’ from the drop-down menu.
 Now you can select the range you would like to load.

 1.4 Add newly listed products.

 Newly listed products will be indicated as Active/Re-orderable and will not have ‘ticks’ in the ‘POG’ and ‘Supply’ columns.
 In order to add them to the range and later to the planogram tick them in the aforementioned columns.
 It will be highlighted in green as an indication that it will be added.